sundeepbassi/supershop_v1/README.md

 As a shopper I want to be able  to view an order confirmation after checkout so that I can verify that I have not made any mistakes.

-As a shopper I want to be able  to  receive an email confirmation after checking out so that I can keep the confirmation of what I have purchased for my records.

 Admin & Store Management